 Do you remember me telling you about my costume quandary recently?
 It was for Unlock Liverpool’s ‘Suicide Squad’ themed Halloween party at 23 Fleet Street, a gorgeous tequila and cocktail bar in the bustly Ropewalk area of the city.

-Anyway, long story short: I decided to go as Katana the quiet martial arts bird, on the basis that she wore the most clothes out of all the other woman in the movie apart from iffy government suit Amanda Waller (and I might have struggled there in the make up department because I look like I’ve seen a ghost at the best of times).
+Anyway, long story short: I decided to go as Katana, the quiet martial arts bird, on the basis that she wore the most clothes out of all the other women in the movie apart from iffy government suit Amanda Waller.

 Turns out, I love a good costume, me!
 I’d half heartedly mentioned after this year’s pirate festival that I wanted to take part in the next parade and now I know how much I actually like dressing up, I’ve been furiously googling authentic reproduction cutlasses and tricorn hats.
 I got heaps of compliments from friends and superhero fans on my costume and although my two samurai swords were a little tricky to untie from my massive red sash when I needed a wee, I felt comfy and was pleased overall with my efforts.
 (Between you and me, my red sash wasn’t a real kung fu belt – it was one of those massive chair ribbons that people buy for wedding receptions, but it managed to contain my post c-section bumbag so did the job just fine!)